apache/kylin/website/_posts/blog/2016-08-01-count-distinct-in-kylin.md

 There's basic columns `DT`, `USER_ID`, `FLAG1`, `FLAG2`, and condition columns `USER_ID_FLAG1=if(FLAG1=1,USER_ID,null)`, `USER_ID_FLAG2=if(FLAG2=1,USER_ID,null)`.
 Supposed the cube is builded by day, has 3 segments.

-Without the global dictionay, the precisely count distinct in semgent is correct, but the roll-up acrros segments result is wrong.
+Without the global dictionay, the precisely count distinct in a semgent is correct, but the roll-up acrros segments will be wrong.
 Here's an example:

 ```
 select count(distinct user_id_flag1) from table where dt in ('2016-06-08', '2016-06-09')